Novator KS-172: Development

 NPO Novator started work in 1991 on a very long-range air-to-air missile with the Russian project designation Izdeliye 172.
 Initially called the AAM-L (RVV-L), it made its first public appearance at the International Defence Exhibition in Abu Dhabi in early 1993, followed by the Moscow Air Show later that year.
-It was described as having a range of 400 km; the mockup on display had a strong resemblance to the 9K37M1 Buk-M (SA-11 'Gadfly').
-Apparently some flight-testing was done on a Su-27, but it appears that the Russians withdrew funding for the project soon afterwards.

-The missile resurfaced as the KS–172 in 1999, as part of a new export-led strategy whereby foreign investment in a 300 km-range export model would ultimately fund a version for the Russian airforce.
-Again it appears that there were no takers.
+The missile resurfaced as the KS–172 in 1999, as part of a new export-led strategy whereby foreign investment in a 300 km-range export model would ultimately fund a version for the Russian Air Force.

 In late 2003, the missile was offered again on the export market as the 172S-1.
 In March 2004, India was reported to have invested in the project and to be "negotiating a partnership" to develop the "R-172".
 In May 2005 the Indians were said to have finalised "an arrangement to fund final development and licence produce the weapon" in a joint venture similar to that which produced the successful BrahMos cruise missile.
 Since then the missile has had a higher profile, appearing at the 2005 Moscow Air Show on a Su-30 as the K-172, and a modified version being shown at the 2007 Moscow Air Show designated as the K-100-1.
 This name first appeared in a Sukhoi document in 2006, and sources such as Jane's now refer to the missile as the K-100.
 Supposedly the development was stopped and the project closed by 2010.
 However, reports which appeared in May 2025 indicated that the missile has entered service with the Russian Air Force to arm the upgraded Mikoyan MiG-31BM interceptor aircraft.